AEBilgrau/metaHD/README.md

 [![Build Status](https://api.travis-ci.org/AEBilgrau/metaHD.svg?branch=master)](https://travis-ci.org/AEBilgrau/metaHD)

 This R package aims to efficiently perform primarily high-dimensional (and low-dimensional) meta analysis in both dense and sparse cases.
 The `metaHD` package should also well-suited for graphical (or structural) meta analysis.
 It is currently under development.
+This package is currently not being actively developed.

 Installation
 ------------